cuducos/bot-followers/README.md

 ## Development setup

-Copy `.env.sample` as `.env` and fill the environment values as apropriated.
+Copy `.env.sample` as `.env` and fill the environment values as appropriated.
 I tried to use meaningful variables names, but fell free to [ask](https://github.com/cuducos/bot-followers/issues) if anything is not clear.

 To start the services use the default `docker-compose up`.

 ## Deploy setup

-Having a Dokku-ready server, install the following Dokku plugins:
+Having a Dokku-ready server, install the following Dokku plug-ins:

 * [PostgreSQL](https://github.com/dokku/dokku-postgres-plugin) (or other database of your choice)
 * [RabbitMQ](https://github.com/dokku/dokku-rabbitmq-plugin) (or other Celery broker of your choice)
 * [Let's Encrypt](https://github.com/dokku/dokku-letsencrypt)

-Create an app for Bot Followers in Dokku, add it as a remote repository in your local Git repository, and activate the plugins.
+Create an app for Bot Followers in Dokku, add it as a remote repository in your local Git repository, and activate the plug-ins.

-For each variable in `.env.sample`, create an equivalent enviornment variable for your Dokku app.
+For each variable in `.env.sample`, create an equivalent environment variable for your Dokku app.

 ## Usage